 Their Pronoun, Themself

 Of course, not everyone will agree that it’s time to formally accept the singular gender-neutral they.
 People who would use they as their preferred gender pronoun have long been the subjects of harassment and discrimination, although things are changing.
-Grammarly supports the individual choice of pronouns and is using the hashtag #writeproud this month to elevate the visibility of all gender expressions and sexualities.
+Grammarly supports the individual choice of pronouns and the visibility of all gender expressions and sexualities.